paritytech/polkadot/roadmap/implementers-guide/src/node/subsystems-and-jobs.md

         Note over PV: store bitfields and backed candidates else receive request for inherent data
-        PO ->> PV: RequestInherentData
+        PI ->> PV: RequestInherentData
-        alt we have already constructed the inherent data PV ->> PO: send the inherent data else we have not yet constructed the inherent data Note over PV,PO: Store the return sender without sending immediately end
+        alt we have already constructed the inherent data PV ->> PI: send the inherent data else we have not yet constructed the inherent data Note over PV,PI: Store the return sender without sending immediately end
     else timer times out
         note over PV: Waited 2 seconds
         PV -->> RA: RuntimeApiRequest::AvailabilityCores
         Note over PV: construct and store the inherent data loop over stored inherent data requests
-            PV ->> PO: (SignedAvailabilityBitfields, BackedCandidates)
+            PV ->> PI: (SignedAvailabilityBitfields, BackedCandidates)
         end
     end
 ```

 In principle, any arbitrary subsystem could send a `RequestInherentData` to the `Provisioner`.
 In practice,
-only the `Proposer` does so.
+only the `ParachainsInherentDataProvider` does so.

-The proposer is an atypical subsystem in that, unlike most of them, it is not primarily driven by
-the `Overseer`, but instead by the `sp_consensus::Environment` and `sp_consensus::Proposer` traits
-from Substrate.
-It doesn't make much sense to diagram this flow because it's very linear:

-- Substrate creates a `Proposer` from the `ProposerFactory` once per upcoming block, using the `parent_header: Header`.
-- At some later point, it calls `Proposer::propose(self, ...)`, consuming the proposer to generate a proposal
-- `Proposer::propose` sends a `RequestInherentData` to the `Provisioner`.
-This has a fixed timeout of
-  2.5 seconds, meaning that the provisioner has approximately 0.5 seconds to generate and send the data.

-The tuple `(SignedAvailabilityBitfields, BackedCandidates, ParentHeader)` is injected by the `Proposer`
+The tuple `(SignedAvailabilityBitfields, BackedCandidates, ParentHeader)` is injected by the `ParachainsInherentDataProvider`
 into the inherent data.
 From that point on, control passes from the node to the runtime.